slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9761-1/packetizer_raw_output.md

 Replace [MALWARE-TLS] with a reference that actually documents malware use of Tor, Psiphon, and Ultrasurf, or remove the parenthetical citation to avoid misleading readers.

+**Severity:** Low
+  *Basis:* The issue is bibliographic and does not impact protocol operation or security; it only affects evidentiary accuracy and scholarly correctness.

+**Confidence:** Medium

 ---